Skip to Main Content

 Student Life Summit

-The inaugural Student Life Summit was held on Thursday, Jan.
-11, 2024.
+This year's Student Life Summit will be held on Wednesday, January 14, 2026.
 The summit is a conference-style opportunity for divisional staff to learn from each other and share new ideas and best practices.

-Student Life Summit LogoThe inaugural Student Life Summit emerged out of the Student Life Assessment Team after a successful conference focused on assessment in January 2023.
-The summit aims to bring together staff to learn from each other and sharing some of the presentations and insights often only shared at conferences with an external audience.
+Student Life Summit LogoThe Student Life Summit brings together Student Life staff to learn from each other and share presentations and insights often only shared at conferences with an external audience.

 The following schedule includes both the divisional meeting (required for all staff) and the Student Life Summit.